Funeral Directors Category: London

 A holistic, bespoke funeral service that puts the family at the heart of each funeral.

-Hasina and Allistair wanted a fresh approach to funerals, and to support each family in leading the funeral, and they have created an undertaking service that does exactly this.
-Intelligent, sensitive and creative, they listen intently to what is said and, where appropriate, make suggestions based on the inspiration and information each family provides.
+Allistair wanted a fresh approach to funerals, and to support each family in leading the funeral, and he has created an undertaking service that does exactly this.
+Intelligent, sensitive and creative, Allistair and Felicity listen intently to what is said and, where appropriate, make suggestions based on the inspiration and information each family provides.
 Compassionate Funerals is a business that is meeting the needs of the community it belongs to, providing gentle, deeply personal support for those who are bereaved no matter what their background or circumstances.

 What each family wants.
 And personal, compassionate care, both for the bereaved and for the person whose body they are caring for – they treat every person with the utmost respect for their dignity and modesty, even though they are no longer alive.